 - 1 teaspoon brown sugar ( or sub palm sugar, coconut sugar or agave)

 - 1 teaspoon chili paste (optional)

-Feel free to sub chicken breast cut into cubes, and prepared the same way.
+- Feel free to substitute chicken breast for the tofu, cut into cubes, and prepared the same way.

 Keywords: tofu stir fry, tofu stir fry recipe, vegan stir fry, black pepper tofu, black pepper tofu recipe, black pepper beef, seared tofu with bok choy, tofu in black pepper sauce